nutanix/ntnx-api-cmdlet-help/md/en-US/Nutanix.Prism.Common.md

 Disconnect from one or all of prism central hosts

 ### [Get-Cluster](Get-Cluster.md)
 Displays cluster info registered to the prism central.
-If multiple prism centrals are connected, all clusters under connected prism centrals are displaye
+If multiple prism centrals are connected, all clusters under connected prism centrals are displayed.

 ### [Get-Image](Get-Image.md)
 Displays the image info of specified uuid or all Images.